 Before we go on, check out who won what in last year’s Awards in the gallery.

-An elite panel of judges (me) gathered in a secret location (currently my Dad’s house) and spent literally minutes considering the following awards.
-However, before I introduce the awards, a few statistics for 2017.
+An elite panel of judges (me) gathered in a secret location (my Dad’s house) to spend literally minutes considering the following awards.
+However, before I introduce the awards themselves, a few statistics for 2018.

-I published 188 articles (slightly down from 207 last year) on the Coffee Spot (not including this one!).
+I published 207 articles (up from 188 last year) on the Coffee Spot (not including this one!).
 This included (last year’s numbers in brackets):

-This year I published Coffee Spots from various countries, adding Japan and Vietnam to the list for the first time, as well as venturing to new cities such as San Francisco, Miami, Beijing and Belfast!
+This year I published Coffee Spots from various countries, adding Thailand to the list for the first time, as well as making a long-overdue return to Montréal and a first visit to Rome.
+Closer to home, I also got back to Edinburgh for the first time in three years!

 Anyway, enough of the numbers.
 Without further ado, let’s see what the award categories are this year.
 Don’t forget that as the shortlists for each Award are published between now and New Year’s Eve, you will be able to click on the Award title to see who is in the running.